dreverri/gollum-site/README.md

        $ gollum-site generate --working

+## Watch

+When running the gollum-site server you can enable directory watching to update the static site when changes are made to any of the wiki or static files.
+This currently does not work for layout updates (full site regeneration is required).

+       $ gollum-site serve --watch

 ## Example

 To see gollum-site in action, let's use it to generate a static site from a